Skip to main content

 The Shared Nerve Pathways

 The reason sounding feels sexual, and not just weird, comes down to anatomy.
-The dorsal nerve of the penis and the dorsal nerve of the clitoris both send branches into the urethral lining.
+The dorsal nerve of the penis and the dorsal nerve of the clitoris both send branches into the urethral lining (anatomical study of anterior urethral innervation, PubMed).
 These are the same nerves responsible for the reflexogenic arousal pathway: the mechanism that makes physical touch produce sexual arousal.

 When a sound moves through the urethra, it stimulates these nerve branches from the inside.
 Your body's arousal response kicks in through a pathway that external stimulation alone can't access.
 This is why sounding can feel intensely sexual even without touching the outside of your genitals.